-Senate Summary of South Carolina Compassionate Care Act — S. 150
+Summary of the South Carolina Compassionate Care Act — S. 150

-The South Carolina Compassionate Care Act would create a well-regulated medical cannabis program to allow individuals with serious illnesses to use and safely access medical cannabis when recommended by their physicians and dispensed by a therapeutic cannabis pharmacy.
+The S.C.
+Compassionate Care Act (S. 150) would create a well-regulated medical cannabis program to allow seriously ill individuals to use medical cannabis when recommended by their physicians and dispensed by a therapeutic cannabis pharmacy.
 Thirty-seven states — including Alabama, Arkansas, Florida, Louisiana, and Mississippi — give their residents this medical freedom.
 The South Carolina Senate passed S. 150, 28-15.
 It is now pending on the House floor.

-Qualifying for the Program: To qualify, patients must have at least one qualifying, debilitating medical condition and a written recommendation issued by a physician with whom they have a bona fide relationship.
-Patients must apply to the health department (DHEC) for a registration card that will allow access to dispensaries.
+To qualify, patients must have at least one qualifying medical condition and a written certification issued by a physician with whom they have a bona fide relationship.
+Patients must apply to the health department (DHEC) for a registration card.

-The bill’s qualifying conditions are: cancer, multiple sclerosis, a neurological disease or disorder (including epilepsy), sickle cell anemia, glaucoma, PTSD, autism, Crohn’s disease, ulcerative colitis, cachexia, a condition causing a person to be home-bound that includes severe or persistent nausea, terminal illness with less than one-year life expectancy, a chronic medical condition causing severe and persistent muscle spasms, or a chronic medical condition for which an opioid is or could be prescribed based on standards of care.
+The bill’s qualifying conditions are cancer; multiple sclerosis; a neurological disease or disorder (including epilepsy); sickle cell anemia; PTSD; autism; Crohn’s disease; ulcerative colitis; cachexia; a condition causing a person to be homebound that includes severe or persistent nausea; terminal illness; a chronic medical condition causing severe and persistent muscle spasms; or a chronic medical condition for which an opioid is or could be prescribed based on standards of care.
 The condition must also be debilitating to the individual patient.

-The bill would also create a Medical Cannabis Advisory Board, composed largely of doctors and pharmacists, to consider petitions to add other serious conditions to the program.
+The bill would create a Medical Cannabis Advisory Board, composed largely of doctors and pharmacists, to consider petitions to add or delete qualifying conditions.

 ID cards typically must be renewed annually.
-If the patient is expected to recover within a year, or no longer needs cannabis, the physician must make a notation so their ID expires earlier.
+If the patient is expected to recover within a year, or no longer needs cannabis, the physician must make a notation, so it expires earlier.

-Smoking cannabis would remain illegal, as would paraphernalia used to smoke cannabis.
+Smoking cannabis would remain illegal, as would raw cannabis and paraphernalia used to smoke cannabis.

 Patients and caregivers would not be allowed to grow their own cannabis.

-A physician could specify the amount of cannabis products a patient could obtain in each 14-day period, and that limit would apply.
-Or, the physician could choose to instead have a default limit of two ounces, 1,600 milligrams of THC in ingested products (such as edibles), 8,200 milligrams in oils for vaporization, and 4,000 milligrams in topicals.
+A physician may specify the amount of cannabis products their patient could obtain in each 14-day period.
+Or the physician could choose to have a default limit of 1,600 milligrams of THC in ingested products (such as edibles), 8,200 milligrams in oils for vaporization, and 4,000 milligrams in topicals, such as lotions.

 Cardholders and medical cannabis establishment staffers who break the law can have their ID cards revoked and, where applicable, face civil and/or criminal penalties.

-After a merit-based, scored application process, DHEC will license 15 cultivation centers, 30 processing facilities, one dispensary for every 20 pharmacies in the state, five testing laboratories, and four transporters.
-The application process will consider location, background and qualifications, security plans (and SLED’s input on them), and localities’ preferences.
+After a merit-based, scored application process, DHEC will license 15 cultivation centers, 30 processing facilities, one therapeutic cannabis pharmacy for every 20 pharmacies in the state (about 65), five testing laboratories, and four transporters.
+The application review process will consider location, background and qualifications, and business and security plans.

 Processing facilities will make products such as oils, consumable medicines, and salves.